-In this fiercely facilitated, compassionate, and sometimes uncomfortable conversation, we’ll explore the contexts, constructs, and systems we inhabit together, the identities we hold within them, and the challenges they bring to our most important relationships.
+In this fiercely compassionate and sometimes uncomfortable conversation, we’ll explore the contexts, constructs, and systems we inhabit together, the identities we hold within them, and the challenges they bring to our most important relationships.
 We’ll also explore and celebrate our responsibility and innate power, along with the possibilities that are available to us when we are disobedient enough to show up truthfully as who we are and with what we have… because the just, sustainable, connected, and humanizing conversations, relationships, and world we want to create require us to break rules that damage and fracture the conversations, relationships, and world we currently have.

 - is not a space where judgment, shaming, or punishment are employed as teaching tools.
 You will be both supported and challenged to examine your conditioned beliefs, and you will not “get in trouble” for not knowing things, making mistakes, or taking care of yourself.

 - is not a comfortable or “safe” space.
-Things get messy, because it’s real life—and we will navigate the discomfort together with grace and care, because uncomfortable doesn’t have to mean difficult, and messy doesn’t have to mean sloppy.
+Things get messy, because it’s real life—and we can navigate the discomfort together with grace and care, because uncomfortable doesn’t have to mean difficult, and messy doesn’t have to mean sloppy.

 - is not a support group (although I welcome and encourage supportive, loving humans to join each other here).
 Support groups provide a space for people to share personal experiences, feelings, and coping strategies.
 While acknowledging your lived experience is a crucial element of your experience in Disobedience School, having the group hold space for emotional processing or lengthy personal stories is not its intended function.

-Disobedience School is not for you if…
+Disobedience is not for you if…

-- you prioritize your own comfort, other people’s comfort, or the safety of being perceived as good over joyful connection
+- you prioritize your own comfort, other people’s comfort, or the safety of being perceived as good over joyful connection & freedom

 - performing the role of Good Girl or Nice Guy is already getting you the life and world you want

-Some Disobedience School Logistics & Specifics:
+Some Logistics & Specifics:

 - All sessions take place live, via Zoom (sessions are not recorded)